 Rainwater tends to be slightly acidic on the pH scale because as rain falls, it picks up a bit of carbon dioxide which, in turn, causes the rainwater to become weak carbonic acid.
 This carbonic acid is natural and is not harmful to plants.
 What is harmful to plants, however, is rainwater that has fallen through polluted air and becomes acid rain.
 All in all, though, rainwater is better than tap water for plants because it's free and contains relatively fewer chemicals.

-To create an easy and effective drip system for watering your plants, hook up a drip irrigation system or a length of leaky hose to your water butt.
-Then bury it in and among your plants so they can directly receive adequate irrigation.
+To create an easy and effective drip system for watering your plants, hook up a drip irrigation system or a length of leaky hose

 Some plants such as potted plants require more water than others.
 To provide for them adequately, try taking an upside-down carbonated drink bottle and poking a few holes in the lid.
 Then fill the bottle with water and stick it into the ground near the plants' roots.
 This strategy makes superior drip feeders for drought-sensitive plants.